 Argentina tourist attractions are many.
 This incredible country has something for just about anybody: cities packed with interesting museums; a fantastic cultural life; tango galore; unique wildlife; mountains and glaciers; infinite possibilities for adventure seekers; friendly people who are always in for fun; incredible food and delicious wines.

-Although prices fluctuate as much as the Argentinian economy and the inflation rate is very high, I did not find it expensive to visit Argentina.
+Although prices fluctuate as much as the Argentinian economy and the inflation rate is very high, Argentina is not a terribly expensive country to visit.

 Deciding when to visit Argentina

 Any time is a good time to visit Argentina.
 But I may be biased!
 Indeed, most of those who spend their holidays in Argentina opt to travel in the late spring and summer months, between November and March, when it is possible to enjoy the whole country thanks to the favorable weather conditions.
-The months of January and February are peak season and places will be busy – it is a good idea to make reservations for buses, flights, and even hostels during those months.
+The months of January and February are peak season and places will be busy – make reservations for buses, flights, and even hostels during those months.

 One of the best things to do in Argentina during the summer months is enjoying its wildlife, in particular in the area of Peninsula Valdes and Punta Tombo (but keep in mind that the whales and orcas are spotted during the winter months).
 Patagonia is best visited in the summer, when Perito Moreno is not prohibitively cold; the same can be said for Tierra del Fuego.
-I should however point out that Buenos Aires does get tremendously hot in the summer months!
+Buenos Aires does get tremendously hot in the summer months!